msaisiddhartha/CFView-Macro/README.txt

 4. Incidence Loss is considered to be included in skin friction loss term.
 5. Removed errors in calculating absolute flow angle at diffuser exit.
 6. Added macro for single-stage baseline model.

+10-20-2017: Changes made
+1. Changed the recirculation loss for rotors only.
+2. Leakage loss to all blade rows.
+3. No clearance loss.
+4. Removed inputs from CFD for W_tip since definition of averaging velocity changed for skin friction loss.